jonathanwiesel/hiplout/README.md

 #hiplout
 ***
-This simple application monitors a Klout user looking for changes in his and sends a notification to HipChat.
+This simple application monitors a Klout user looking for changes in his and sends a notification to HipChat (API v2).
 Can be easily deployed to Heroku.
 You only need to set the following enviroment variables:

 ```
 KLOUT_USER=klout_user_to_monitor